Why is Johnny Depp suing Amber Heard? Here's how you can watch the trial

 When will the Johnny Depp v Amber Heard trial end?

-The defamation trial began on Monday, April 11 and it is expected to last around two weeks.
+The defamation trial began on Monday, April 11 and it is expected to last around five weeks.

 How to watch the trial online in the UK